openpracticelibrary/openpracticelibrary/src/pages/practice/affinity-mapping.md

 mobiusTag: foundation
 icon: /images/am4.jpg
 whatIs: >-
-  Affinity Mapping is a practice used to organize ideas or insights.
+  Affinity Mapping is a practice used to organise ideas or insights.
 It allows large numbers of ideas  stemming from brainstorming to be sorted into groups, based on their natural relationships, for review and analysis.
-It is also frequently used in contextual inquiry as a way to organize notes and insights from field interviews for synthesis and analysis.
-Additionally, it can be used for organizing freeform comments, such as open-ended survey responses, support call logs, or other qualitative data.
+It is also frequently used in contextual inquiry as a way to organise notes and insights from field interviews for synthesis and analysis.
+Additionally, it can be used for organising freeform comments, such as open-ended survey responses, support call logs, or other qualitative data.